 We assess large and small schemes where there are proposed changes to the existing network, so we can get a feel for the surrounding area and local conditions.
 By visiting each site with a plan of the proposed works and imagine how the scheme will fit into the environment and how it will benefit the community and we also look for any potential drawbacks.
 It is important to consider the safety of all road users, including pedestrians, cyclists and vulnerable users, such as the visually and mobility impaired, as well as drivers.

 Denise – Data Analyst

 From a background in traffic management, I’ve now been involved in developing our comprehensive collision recording and analysing system for over 25 years.
 My current role involves ensuring the database is kept current and contains data which is as up to date and accurate as possible.
 I expand and improve the ways we can analyse the data, sometimes in conjunction with our computer programmers.
-I produce detailed analysis and reports to help others, within and outside the Partnership in order to focus their work and campaigns.
+I produce detailed analysis and reports to help others, within and outside the team in order to focus their work and campaigns.

 Gloucestershire County Council & Gloucestershire Highways

 Road safety is a statutory duty of each local authority and to discharge these duties in such a close and professional team achieves the very best and most effective service for everyone living, working and travelling in our county.
 Click here for more information.